 Whether you are toasting with your animals or not, come midnight, we want to ensure your furry family is safe and happy.
 If you have any concerns regarding your New Year's Eve outing and want to plan ahead, a virtual vet can answer all your questions any time, from anywhere.

 Pets’ ears can be damaged by loud noises the same as a human’s, but fireworks are usually not loud enough to cause permanent hearing loss.

 Being swaddled in an anti-stress jacket seems to provide relief for some dogs, but doesn't work at all for others.
 They apply pressure along the dog's back, almost imitating a tight hug.
-Be sure to put the coat on your pet before the party begins so they can get used to it and not associate the vest with being frightened and keep in mind that they are only intended for use under supervision.
+Be sure to put the coat on your pet before the party begins so they can get used to it and not associate the vest with being frightened.
+Keep in mind that anti-stress jackets are only intended for use under supervision.

 Yes, many pets prefer the safety, comfort, and familiarity of home over being included in holiday festivities.

 Traveling with cats can be stressful and requires extra planning.
 Taking extra time to plan your vacation or long-distance move with your cat will prevent unneeded stress.
 Obtaining the right paperwork can be a lengthy process, and cats often need time to properly get used to their carrier and a moving vehicle...